nrasadi/academic/content/authors/admin/_index.md

 * Computer Vision
 * Smart Health

-I work as a research assistant at the EASY lab, under supervision of professor Maziar Goudarzi, where I collaborate on different projects related to my areas of expertise.
+Currently, I am working as a research assistant at the EASY lab, under supervision of professor Maziar Goudarzi, where I collaborate on different projects related to my areas of expertise.